Let’s Play – Middle-earth: Shadow of Mordor

 Middle-earth: Shadow of Mordor was a great time that ran out of steam near the end.
 If I were to ever replay it, I can’t imagine I would chase the collectibles again, nor tackle the second map.
 But, my first playthrough was a great time and fully recharged me in a way other games haven’t in a while.
 I was excited to start each session and shoot beehives on unsuspecting orcs.
 I was excited to free slaves and unlocked new abilities.
 It’s a great game and I’m glad to have tackled it.

-Posted on August 24, 2017, in reviews, twitch, video games and tagged blind run, game review, let's play, lord of the rings, middle earth, orcs, review, shadow of mordor, shadow of war, streamer, streaming, the hobbit, twitch, Video game.
+Posted on August 24, 2017, in let's play, reviews, twitch, video games and tagged blind run, game review, let's play, lord of the rings, middle earth, orcs, review, shadow of mordor, shadow of war, streamer, streaming, the hobbit, twitch, Video game.
 Bookmark the permalink.
-Leave a comment.
+1 Comment.